-Karate could be described as a weapon-less technique of self defence.
-It consists of powerful offensive and defensive strategies applying every part of the body to their highest possible advantage.
-It is an empty handed martial art that was made to fend off armed opponents.
+Karate may perhaps be described as a weapon free technique of self defence.
+It incorporates dynamic offensive and defensive strategies using every part of the body to their maximum advantage.
+It’s an empty handed martial art which was made to defend against armed adversaries.

 Karate Classes In Noak Hill